stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 ### Copying Output

-Runme provides a handy "Copy" button to easily copy the output of a command!
+Runme provides a handy "**Copy**" button to easily copy the output of a command!

 ![copy output vs code](../../static/img/copy-output-vscodes.png)